Transport disruption in Chester

 Please plan your journey into Chester this year, major building projects across the city will affect our roads.
 Where possible choose public transport.

-Essential infrastructure work starts in March 2020 including Council improvement schemes as well as private developments.
+Essential infrastructure work starts in March 2020 including our improvement schemes as well as private developments.

 We are investing in Chester city centre, creating amazing places and high quality facilities for people to enjoy such as Chester Northgate.

 Impact to the highways and some inconvenience to journeys into and out of the city centre is unavoidable.
-The Council is working to keep disruption to a minimum and keep you informed when and where impact will be the greatest.
+We are working to keep disruption to a minimum and keep you informed when and where impact will be the greatest.